AshFoster/whisky-legends/README.md

 ## Overview

-Whisky Legends is an e-commerce website that sells an array of whiskies from all over the world, as well as a small selection of whisky related products.
-Users will be able to register for an account which will provide them access to their own profile where they are able to store personal and delivery information, view their order history, and view their own wishlist.
+Whisky Legends is an e-commerce website that sells an array of whiskies from all over the world, as well as a small selection of whisky-related products.
+Users are able to register for an account which will provide them with access to their own profile where they are able to store personal and delivery information, view their order history, and view their own wishlist.
 Registered users will also be able to rate and review any of the whiskies/products on the site.

+The payment system

 ## User Experience

 ### Strategy

-This website is aimed at whisky fans who would like to purchase one or multiple bottles of whisky, and/or some whisky related products.
+This website is aimed at whisky fans who would like to purchase one or multiple bottles of whisky, and/or some whisky-related products.

 #### Business Model